 - Institut Pasteur international network workshop: to be informed about the main missions of the Institut Pasteur and facilitate the creation of student personal network.

 Various other training sessions are available at the Institut Pasteur, the Universities in Paris, and the Institut Curie.

 THESIS ADVISORY COMMITTEE

-The PPU program staff is fully committed to building a strong network within each incoming class of students, and between all of students in the program as a whole as well as with students and scientists of the campus.
-For that purpose, informal meetings (3 per year) are organize to give the students a chance to discuss with the members of the PPU Program Committee and PPU office on individual questions and challenges or unforeseen difficulties encountered.
+The PPU program staff is fully committed to building a strong network within each incoming class of students, and between all students in the program as a whole as well as with students and scientists of the campus.
+For that purpose, several informal meetings are organized to give the students a chance to discuss with the members of the PPU Program Committee and PPU office on individual questions and challenges or unforeseen difficulties encountered.

 The students of the 2nd year are responsible for the organization of the PPU annual retreat, in collaboration with members of the graduate office.
 The retreat lasts three days and takes place at a rotating location outside of Paris (in very nice settings).
 The Ph.D. advisors and faculty members are invited and students are encouraged to invite a few scientists who are experts on the topic of the chosen theme of the year to present keynote lectures.

 One presentation is dedicated to the scientist who gave his/her name to the 1st year class.
 In addition, all students are expected to present their projects and/or their results, making this retreat a truly interdisciplinary symposium.
 Furthermore, students discuss their research progress with scientists both from within and outside of the Institut Pasteur.
 The goal is also to reinforce the networking among students and with other scientists.